7 Royal Icing Mistakes and How To Fix Them

 how to make royal icing look professional

-#4 Use the Right Royal Icing Consistency
+#4 Use The Right Royal Icing Consistency

 how to fix royal icing

-This is similar to the last royal icing troubleshooting tip except it applies to more than just piping the details.
+This is similar to the last royal icing troubleshooting tip except it applies to more than just piping the little details.

-#5 How to Fix Royal Icing Craters
+#5 How to Fix Royal Icing Craters/Dimples

 how to fix royal icing craters